What is Safety Assurance in Aviation SMS

 - any IT staff that are familiar with potential data sources, such as the safety database and/or auditing database.

 Maintain Process to Analyze Data

-- Following the process that is developed by the data analysis team;
+- Following the data analysis process that is developed by the data analysis team;

 - How did you arrive at your findings?

-- How did you make safety decisions?
+- How did you make data-based safety decisions?

 - How did you choose risk controls?

 - How are implemented risk controls monitored?

 If you can show answers to these questions for any given safety issue in your SMS database or spreadsheet, then you are clearly maintaining your process so long as what you show aligns with your documented data analysis process.
 Obviously, an SMS database will be superior over spreadsheets when demonstrating SMS compliance to the data analysis requirements.